ArnaudBelcour/tabigecy/tutorials/README.md

 ![](pictures/1_barplot_esmecata_found_taxon_sample.png)

 On the abscissa, each bar corresponds to a sample.
 The value of the ordinate corresponds to the relative abundance of the organisms present in each sample.
 The color indicates which taxonomic rank has been used by EsMeCaTa to predict the protein content.
 Here, in red the genus level and in green the family level.
-In this exmaple, the four first samples were predicted mostly at the genus and family levels, except for sample 5.
-This sample 5 contains half of its community associated with grey color (indicating that EsMeCaTa was not able to make prediction for the associated organisms).
+In this example, the four first samples were predicted mostly at the genus and family levels, except for sample 5.
+Sample 5 has half of its community associated with grey color (indicating that EsMeCaTa was not able to make prediction for the associated organisms).

 For the missing predictions, more information can be found in the file `output_folder/output_3_visualisation/function_abundance/barplot_esmecata_missing_organism_sample.tsv`: